-I am going to write these trimester update posts almost like long form diary posts to myself, but I also want to share my experience with you in case you are pregnant, TTC (trying to conceive), or are just generally curious.
+I plan to write these trimester update posts almost like long form diary posts to myself, but I also want to share my experience with you in case you are pregnant, TTC (trying to conceive), or are just generally curious.
 This post might get a little TMI (that’s the thing about pregnancy… you have to quickly get comfortable with all kinds of body functions), but I promise I won’t get too graphic in sharing my details. 😜 I also titled this post as a “bumpdate” even though I’m not even showing at this stage so there’s no visual bump to speak of yet! haha

 A few days beyond my missed period in October I casually tried a pregnancy test.
 I didn’t completely trust the results so I tried two more tests. 🤣 All three of them yielded the same results: we were pregnant!
 I shed so many happy tears — the experience that I have been dreaming about my whole life was finally happening!!
 We were absolutely thrilled by the news!